ST-Ericsson parents say working with advisor on strategy

 "The possibilities for Ericsson are limited except to hold on to its share and try and do the turnaround themselves," said Mirko Maier, analyst at LBBW.

-Ericsson and STMicroelectronics said they supported ST-Ericsson in its ongoing cost-cutting programme which aims to lower the level of sales the company needs to break even.
+Ericsson and STMicroelectronics said they supported ST-Ericsson in its ongoing cost-cutting program which aims to lower the level of sales the company needs to break even.

 The comments follow media reports that STM and Ericsson had engaged U.S. investment bank JP Morgan to review all strategic options, including the search for a new partner or the sale of some assets.